giannistamoulakatos/AI_idea_elements_of_AI_seminar/README.md

 # Detection dangerous items of AI

-One idea for detection dangerous items in one room
+One idea for detection dangerous items in one room.

 ## Summary

 It will do check in one room and it will detected the dangerous items in one room.
-Mainly items can hurt people. it will have one camera and one scanner for detected the dangerous items in a room
+Mainly items can hurt people. it will have one camera and one scanner for detected the dangerous items in a room.

 ## Background